Picking the right email marketing service provider can have a tremendous effect on your marketing performance and your company’s potential to grow.

 We also offer discounts for those who sign up for one or two-year plans.

-And if you’re not sure if GetResponse is the right tool for you, take it for a test drive with our 30-day free trial (no credit card required).
+And if you’re not sure if GetResponse is the right tool for you, sign up for a Free forever account first!

 MailerLite’s pricing plan also depends on how big your list size is.